-Mexico is a powerful emerging economy and its government has generous social programs, including President Peña Nieto’s ambitious National Crusade Against Hunger.
+Mexico is a powerful emerging economy and its government has generous social programmes.
 However, progress continues to elude a large number of people living in extreme poverty.
 Over 58 million Mexicans live below the poverty line, and the government has defined 11.7 million as living in extreme poverty and deprivation.

 Generally speaking, poverty status in Mexico is determined by three factors: proximity to urban centres, ethnicity, and gender (IFAD 2014).
 Rural residents have fewer opportunities for economic diversification and formal employment.
 Poverty rates in indigenous communities are disproportionately high, when compared with non-indigenous communities.
 And within the highly patriarchal social structure of indigenous communities, women have the least power and least access to productive resources.
 These structural causes of poverty are a challenge to overcome, but are not insurmountable.

 The Hunger Project is playing a leadership role in transforming the current situation for rural communities in Mexico.
 We are pioneering comprehensive, bottom-up, women-centered strategies for rural progress in four states in Mexico — including two of the poorest, Chiapas and Oaxaca.